nickjoven/blog/big-o-notation.md

 Let's talk about what it all means!
 ## Constant: O(1)

-Algotrithms that can always be solved with the same amount of *space*--meaning larger inputs won't need any more storage than small inputs--the space is considered constant.
-There are some hip algorithms that *don't* take up space based on the input--like sorting in place with [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) or [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) (this doesn't make them more efficient in all cases, though), but once your algorithm's space requirements scale with the input, you exit O(1) territory.
+With algotrithms that can always be solved with the same amount of *space*--meaning larger inputs won't need any more storage than small inputs--the space is considered constant.
+There are some hip algorithms that *don't* take up additional space based on the input--like sorting in place with [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) or [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) (this doesn't make them more efficient in all cases, though), but once your algorithm's space requirements scale with the input, you exit O(1) territory.

 Constant time follows the same concept: the time required does not scale with the size of the input.
 Say I have a bank account with balance *n*.
 The time it takes to withdraw $20 is the same whether n = $30 or n = $50.
 (Give or take having insufficient funds or the time it takes to ponder my life decisions)
 ### Common examples of O(1) time complexity: